What are Virtual Queues?

 - Easy-to-use technology that your staff members can update as needed is key to making this happen.
 The last thing you want is for customers or staff members to find the technology cumbersome.
 Virtual queue management systems like Waitwhile are designed for ease of use, and can be set up in as little as an hour.

-- Put in the effort at the beginning of your implementation to make sure that all of your staff are adequately trained on how your virtual queue management platform works.
+- Put in the effort at the beginning of your implementation to make sure that all of your staff are adequately trained on how your online queue system works.
 Easy-to-use tools like Waitwhile shouldn’t require much training, but intentionally building in time at the start of your product onboarding to go over the ins and outs will have long term payoffs.
-See if your virtual queue provider has materials you can use or if they can even lead the training session for you.
+See if your virtual queue system provider has materials you can use or if they can even lead the training session for you.

 - Virtual queues are – well – virtual.
 It’s important to check that your Wi-Fi connection is stable.
 Be sure to test the connectivity anywhere your guests may be trying to access the virtual queue on your premises.
 If you’re using SMS messaging to stay in contact with your guests during their wait, ensure that cellphone reception is consistent, too.